 The Client Is the Real Expert

 I was once asked to sit in on a team of four consultants who were making a presentation on strategy for a major university that had hired them.
 They had used a variation of the GE/McKinsey nine-cell matrix to allocate resources over various departments and programs.
 They were clearly experienced.
-They had collected data, analysed it, placed it into various cells in the matrix, and drew conclusions from an analysis they explained based on their interpretation of the data, including what resources were needed and how to allocate these resources (ex. how many concrete contractors in California are needed for a highway project).
+They had collected data, analyzed it, placed it into various cells in the matrix, and drew conclusions from an analysis they explained based on their interpretation of the data, including what resources were needed and how to allocate these resources (ex. how many concrete contractors in California are needed for a highway project).

 Certainly, a credible job, and I had no quarrel with the basic process that they used, although I did find fault with their interpretation of the data on which their analysis, conclusions, and recommendations were based.
 And this leads to one of the advantages of Drucker’s model of the consulting process: it wasn’t the consultant who provided the data or interpreted it.
 It was the client.
 It was the client who best knew and understood the situation, and after Drucker provided the guidance through questions, the client provided the correct data, as well.
 The client did this because Drucker asked questions that provoked the client’s brain to start working.
 These questions acted as a catalyst, resulting in a much better analysis and solution from someone who better understood the facts and nuances of the situation than any one or more consultants could on their own as outsiders, no matter how brilliant or hardworking.
 It was simply a matter of asking the right questions of the brain.

 And that’s what Drucker preached.
 Ask first the questions of yourself.
-But then ask the real situational expert, your client, chances are with guidance he can come up with n even more powerful answer.
+But then ask the real situational expert, your client, chances are with the right guidance he can come up with an even more powerful answer.

 *Adapted from the book Peter Drucker on Consulting: How to Apply Drucker’s Principles for Business Success by William A. Cohen (LID, 2016), also titled Consulting Drucker: Principles and Lessons from the World’s Leading Management Consultant (LID, 2017) and syndicated elsewhere.